viur-framework/webawesome/packages/webawesome/docs/docs/components/combobox.md

 ### Appearance

-Use the `appearance` attribute to change the select's visual appearance.
+Use the `appearance` attribute to change the combobox's visual appearance.

 ```html {.example}
 <wa-combobox appearance="filled" class="combobox-remote">